saketh-jakkula/k8s_assign_L2/README.md

 ### Working with EFK
 Manifest files for this implemention can be found at Logging/.
 In this example prometheus can be accessed through http://34.70.54.239:30084/.
-Navigate Discover-> under create index pattern enter "logstash-*" it will captre all log data in Elastic search cluster.
+Navigate Discover-> under create index pattern enter "logstash-*" it will capture all log data in Elastic search cluster.

 ## Details of cluster
 This example creates a 3 node cluster wich 1 master and 2 nodes.